thomasmfx/bitshop/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)

+> [!NOTE]
-> Note: bitShop is a demonstration project only, not a real e-commerce store.
+> bitShop is a demonstration project only, not a real e-commerce store.
 No actual products are sold and no real transactions occur.
 This project was created for educational and portfolio purposes.